Emerging Māori Writer in Residence

 Applicants should be writers at an early stage of their career, with a growing body of work, and must be either New Zealand citizens or hold permanent residency.
 There is no restriction on the occupation of applicants, but they should not be full-time employees of Creative New Zealand or the University, nor have been employed on a full-time basis by the University in the twelve months prior to the closing date.

-There will be a notification on this page during the application period, and a link to the full role description and application on the Current Vacancies page of the University's website.
+See the full role description and application form on the Current Vacancies page of the University's website when applications open for the 2026 position.
 Enquiries can be directed at any time to modernletters@vuw.ac.nz.

 We also offer the three-month Emerging Pasifika Writer's Residency, and the full-year Victoria University of Wellington/Creative New Zealand Writer's Residency on an annual basis.